chros73/rtorrent-wiki/CONFIG-Template.md

 ## Using the Template

-Use this command to get a copy of the template to your disk and create the directory for your instance:
+Use these commands to get a copy of the template to your disk and create the directory for your instance:

 ```sh
 curl -Ls "https://raw.githubusercontent.com/wiki/rakshasa/rtorrent/CONFIG-Template.md" \